MortezaBashsiz/CFScanner/bash/README.md

 #### EXAMPLE: Use upload and download threshold

-In this example script will try 5 time for each IP and the IPs which have more than 5 successful download AND more than 3 successful upload will be select as OK
+In this example script will try 5 time for each IP and the IPs which have more than or equal 5 successful download AND more than or equal 3 successful upload will be select as OK

 ```shell
 [~/CFScanner/bash]>$ bash cfScanner.sh -v YES -m SUBNET -t BOTH -p 8 -n 8 -s 100 -d 5 -u 3 -f custom.subnets